 News: It's time to talk about SendGrid

 SendGrid has been a go-to name for transactional email for a long time.
 There are many large companies still using SendGrid to send email.
 Fortunately, the ones that give a damn are using a dedicated IP from SendGrid, limiting their exposure to the problems.
 Some companies, however, have taken the cheap way out and continue to use their shared IPs.
 They are well aware that this causes them delivery problems.
-They're just too cheap or dumb to care.
+They just don't care.
 Let's talk about why this matters.

 SendGrid was once a respectable company.
 Twilio, another respected industry name even acquired them.
 Unfortunately, SendGrid became a victim of its success.
 Spammers were using accounts on their systems, either by registering and paying to use them or compromising existing users' accounts.
 This problem exploded quickly, to the point that the harm caused by the service began to outweigh the benefits of receiving mail from them.
 Brian Krebs, a well known and respected security researcher, wrote about the event in 2020: https://krebsonsecurity.com/2020/08/sendgrid-under-siege-from-hacked-accounts/